 Aggressive and combative negotiations between estranged couples are not constructive for anyone, particularly if children are involved.
 A confrontational approach means it all takes longer to sort out the issues and costs more money.

 Choosing a family lawyer who is a member of Resolution provides reassurance that you have chosen someone who just wants the best outcome for the family and who is not going to string out proceedings or cause additional heartache to those involved.
-At Woolley & Co, we estimate that around 75% of our cases are now dealt with amicably, and I think there is a momentum to that number increasing further, particularly with no fault divorce on the horizon at long last.
+At Woolley & Co, we estimate that around 75% of our cases are now dealt with amicably, and I think there is a momentum to that number increasing further.

 The number of Resolution members is growing at a healthy rate, which I think reflects a growing desire in the profession to do away with the “Rottweiler” style solicitors, so stereotypical of some television soaps, where they are urged to “take them for all we can get” and go about this in an aggressive and abrasive fashion.